 The issuers of fixed income securities and the companies, the shares of which are purchased, are generally subject to different accounting, auditing and financial reporting standards in the different countries of the world.
 The volume of trading, volatility of prices and liquidity of issuers may vary from one market or country to another.
 In addition, the level of government supervision and regulation of securities exchanges, securities dealers and listed and unlisted companies is different throughout the world.
-The laws of some countries may limit the Fund's ability to invest in securities of certain issuers located in those countries.
+The laws and regulations of some countries may restrict the Fund's ability to invest in securities of certain issuers located in those

-Concentration in certain Countries
+Concentration on certain Countries/Regions

-Where a Subfund restricts itself to investing in securities of issuers located in a particular country or group of countries, such concentration will expose the Subfund to the risk of adverse social, political or economic events which may occur in that country or countries.
+Where a Subfund restricts itself to investing in securities of issuers located in a particular country or group of countries, such concentration will expose the Subfund to the risk of adverse social, political or economic events which may occur in that country or group of countries.